MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/offline-capabilities.md

 - Any changes to a user’s privilege to view a row won’t take effect on the mobile device until the next synchronization cycle.

-- Mobile offline honors the mobile apps security model and the hierarchical security model except the [Field level security and field sharing](/power-platform/admin/field-level-security).
+- Mobile offline honors the mobile apps security model and the hierarchical security model except the [field level security and field sharing](/power-platform/admin/field-level-security).

 ### Organization data filter